Hawthorne Hotel

 The Hawthorne Hotel is a historic hotel located on Washington Square West in Salem, Massachusetts.
-The hotel is named after the novelist and Salem native Nathaniel Hawthorne.
-The hotel is currently a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+The hotel is named after novelist and Salem native Nathaniel Hawthorne.
+Built in 1925, the hotel is currently a member of the Historic Hotels of America, the official program of the National Trust for Historic Preservation.
 The U.S. News & World Report ranked it the number one hotel in Salem.
-It has also been listed as one of the top allegedly haunted places in Massachusetts.
+It has also been listed as one of the top allegedly haunted places in Massachusetts and the country.